A1Liu/a1liu/config/README.md

 - `shell/env` -> WTF do we do about `/etc/zshenv` and whatnot?
 - `install/?` -> M1 needs to handle HomeBrew `$PATH` properly, i.e. `usr/local/bin`
   and `opt/homebrew/bin` before `/bin` (or something like that, idk tbh)
+- `install/?` -> needs to copy files instead of just moving them.
 - `install/setup` -> reorganize, maybe just turn it into docs instead of scripts
 - SSH key stuff